 Tip #4 – Enthusiasm & Optimism is Great but be Realistic

 Don’t kid yourself.
 Most angel investors and venture capitalists have enough experience to spot a failure right away.
 It’s good to be enthusiastic and optimistic when pitching your business to potential investors but you should also be realistic.
 And what I mean by that is you need to be realistic about what your business can accomplish in terms of profits.
-Angel investors and venture capitalists are a part of the “big league” of business financers.
-They will know if you are selling dreams and telling fairytales.
+Angel investors and venture capitalists are a part of the “big league” of business financiers.
+They will know if you are selling dreams and telling fairy-tales.
 Have you ever watched ABC’s Shark Tank?
 Shark Tank investors quickly dismiss anyone that isn’t realistic about the potential profitability of their business.